DVasios/PassGR/README.md

-# TL21-06 - PassGR
+# PassGR

-## Project for the Software Engineerig course, 7th Semester 2021/22
+## Project for the Software Engineerig course

 ### Description